Wedding Table Settings: Place Settings, Linens, and Tablescape Design

 - ✨

-For outdoor weddings, heavier flatware and weighted napkins prevent wind from disrupting the setting before guests sit.
+For outdoor receptions, choose weighted chargers (glass, stone, or ceramic rather than paper or lightweight rattan) to prevent wind from disrupting the setting before guests sit down.

 Frequently Asked Questions

-How do we handle table settings for a buffet?
+How do I handle place settings for guests with disabilities?

 Related Guides